 Better Cotton partners with the Israel Cotton Production and Marketing Board.
 Israeli farmers join the Better Cotton programme.

-The Better Cotton Fast Track Programme is launched to invest in field-level programmes.
-(It will later become the Better Cotton Growth and Innovation Fund.)
+The Better Cotton Fast Track Programme is replaced by the Better Cotton Growth and Innovation Fund.
+IDH, The Sustainable Trade Initiative remains the Fund Manager and an important funder, leveraging millions in investments and funding for farmer capacity building projects.
 Governments and trade associations start adopting the Better Cotton Standard System.

 First harvests of Better Cotton in Kazakhstan and South Africa.

 Two million farmers in 21 countries are trained on more sustainable practices, receive their Better Cotton licenses and produce over five million tonnes of Better Cotton, the equivalent of 8 million pairs of jeans.
 Retailer and Brand Members source more than one million tonnes of Better Cotton.